Funeral & Sympathy Thank You Cards [How To & Examples]

 What to Write in Sympathy Thank You Notes to Coworkers

 In the event that you are writing sympathy thank you notes to coworkers of the deceased, you may not be on familiar terms with the recipients.
-You can still send them a heartfelt note of appreciation, however, and show them they are important to your family.
+But you can still send them a heartfelt note of appreciation and show how important they are to your family.

 The steps for writing sympathy thank you notes to coworkers of a family member are the same as for a close friend.
 Include a personalized greeting, specific thanks for their gift or action, and a heartfelt message.
 Remember to include the name of the person who has passed away, in case your loved one’s coworker does not recognize your name on the note or card.